HelenMunny/css-float-teaStationProject/README.md

 >> CSS float project <br>
 >> Tea station

-## to be done later on : add navbar section, using javascript.
+## to be done: add navbar section, using javascript.